 What’s The Difference Between Black Sesame Seeds Vs. White Sesame Seeds?

 The main difference between black and white sesame seeds comes down to their color.
-White sesame seeds are viable when they’re alone but turn brown after being roasted.
-On the other hand, black sesame seeds stay shiny and jet-black after being roasted because of their high content of melanin.
+White sesame seeds are viable when they’re unprocessed but turn brown after being roasted.
+On the other hand, black sesame seeds stay shiny and jet-black after being roasted.
 They also have a distinct nutty flavor that’s more intense than just regular white or brown varieties.
 Additionally, it takes around ten minutes to roast black sesame seeds, while it only takes a few minutes to do the same with white ones.

 The Bottom Line